ForceLightning/I2R_Sep24_Apr25_Internship/README.md

 ## Description of config modules
 - `cine.yaml`, `lge.yaml`, `two_stream.yaml`, `two_plus_one.yaml`, `residual_attention.yaml`, `urr_residual_attention.yaml`: Incomplete defaults for initialisation.
-- `training.yaml`, `testing.yaml`, `training_no_checkpointing.yaml`: Overrides for training or validation/testing/quick run modes.
+- `training.yaml`, `training_no_checkpointing.yaml`, `testing.yaml`, `testing_binary.yaml`, `predict.yaml`, `predict_greyscale.yaml`: Overrides for training or validation/testing/quick run modes.
 This must be the last config file loaded in.
+Note that you should apply these configs before setting any of the CLI arguments as described in the section below.
 - `*_greyscale.yaml`, `*_rgb.yaml`: Defaults for handling either RGB images or greyscale images as inputs.
 - `cine_tpo_resnet50.yaml`, `cine_tpo_senet154.yaml`: Defaults for the ResNet50 and SENet154 backbones for the CINE, TwoStream, TwoPlusOne R(2D+1D), and Attention tasks.